varunishad/Service_Oriented_Architecture/Service_Oriented_Architecture.md

   - **Service:** It is an actual service.

-  - **Business Process:** It represents the group of services which are called in a particular sequence associated with particular rules to meet the business requirements.
+  - **Business Process:** It represents the group of services that are called in a particular sequence associated with particular rules to meet the business requirements.

-  - **Service Registry:** It contains the description of data which is used by service providers to publish their services.
+  - **Service Registry:** It contains the description of data that is used by service providers to publish their services.

   #### Quality of Service aspects

-  - **Policy:** It represents the set of protocols according to which a service provider make and provide the services to consumers.
+  - **Policy:** It represents the set of protocols according to which a service provider makes and provides the services to consumers.

   - **Security:** It represents the set of protocols required for identification and authorization.

-  - **Transaction:** It provides the surety of consistent result.
-This means, if we use the group of services to complete a business function, either all must complete or none of the complete.
+  - **Transaction:** It provides the surety of consistent results.
+This means, if we use the group of services to complete a business function, either all must be completed or none of them would be completed.

   - **Management:** It defines the set of attributes used to manage the services.